VadimBolshakov/Multibot_telegram/README.md

 ## Additionally

 The foul filter has only been working on Russian words yet.
-The author doesn't know English well enough to filter the obscene English words.  file:  quote_against_foul with source  [https://aforisimo.ru/pro-mat/](https://aforisimo.ru/pro-mat/)
+The author doesn't know English well enough to filter the obscene English words.  file:  quote_against_foul from source  [https://aforisimo.ru/pro-mat/](https://aforisimo.ru/pro-mat/)

 ## Conclusion